varuniyer/GuideDog/README.md

-# android-tensorflow-detection
+# GuideDog

-This application makes real time object detection via TensorFlow for Mobile and warns the user verbally about them and their locations.
+This application assists blind people by notifying them which objects are in front of them and their distance from the objects.
+Additionally, it aims to help blind people navigate around obstacles in their path.